Updated: Dec 29, 2022

 You're more likely to have intermingled accounts when you don't separate business from personal accounts or when you do not keep proper records documenting transactions between personal and business accounts.
 You can experience many unintended consequences when using your personal checking account for business finances.
 You should never combine business and personal expenses when running a legitimate business.
 IRS also "frowns upon" it.

 Keep your business and personal finances separate in order to prevent commingling.
 To keep your books up-to-date, make sure you are tracking only the transactions associated with your firm's accounts.
-Keep track of any mistakes (like depositing a personal check in your business account) in your books.
+Keep track of any diy bookkeeping mistakes (like depositing a personal check in your business account) in your books.

-2. A Lack of Tracking Business Expenses
+2. A Lack of Tracking of Business Expenses

 Attorneys often lose track of business expenses, which is one of the most common mistakes they commit.
 Your business expenses should be logged on a daily basis so that your receipts and invoices don't get lost.
 Afterward, each week spend some time in your books ensuring that they are coded properly.